jrihon/thesis/chapters/00_chapter/00_section_02.typ

 === A basis for definitions

 At an EMBO (European Molecular Biology Organization) conference in Cambridge in 1988 #mcite(("Dickerson1989Cambridge"), biblio), a workshop _DNA Curvature and Bending_ was held by renowned nucleic acid chemists and biologist to attempt to resolve a particular issue: to quantitatively describe intra- and interbasepair orientations.
 This description was meant to prove useful in order to further expand the geometric descriptors of nucleic acid chains and helices.
-Several groups  were tasked to come up with a program (e.g. Lavery group made Curves+ #mcite(("Lavery2009Curves"), biblio), Wilson group made 3DNA #mcite(("Lu20033DNA"), biblio)) that would be held against the following criteria: (i) follow IUPAC nomenclature #mcite(("Iupac1983nucleicacids"), biblio), (ii) make a general purpose software to describe polynucleotide chains, (iii) adhere to a specific set of instructions on how to construct reference basis frames in order to (iv) define parameters on rotations and translations of basepairs (see @fig-appendix-basepairorient for an overview of the defined parameters).
+Several groups  were tasked to come up with a program (e.g. Lavery group made Curves+ #mcite(("Lavery2009Curves"), biblio), Wilson group made 3DNA #mcite(("Lu20033DNA"), biblio)) that would be held against the following criteria: (i) follow IUPAC nomenclature #mcite(("Iupac1983nucleicacids"), biblio), (ii) make a general purpose software to describe polynucleotide chains, (iii) adhere to a specific set of instructions on how to construct reference basis frames in order to (iv) define parameters on rotations and translations of basepairs (see @fig-appendix-basepairorient for an overview of the defined basepair parameters).

 Over the years, the two aforementioned packages have blown the competition out of the field.
-Their usage is applied to parametrising groove widths, helical size of duplexes and of course basepair orientations itself.
+Their usage is applied to parametrising groove widths, helical size of duplexes and of course basepair orientations.
 Unfortunately, there are gaping problems with the current set of definitions employed to describe these basepair orientations.
-While widths, size and inclination degree per basepair are unequivocally defined by the objective atomic positioning, the protocols on how the reference basisframes are derived - used to compute for the orientations - are decided at the sole discretion of the group producing the software itself.
+While widths, size and inclination degree per basepair are unequivocally defined by the objective atomic positioning, the protocols on how the reference basisframes are derived - an orthonormal basis used to compute for the orientations - are decided at the sole discretion of the group coding the software.
 //
 ==== The problem with the current definitions
 @fig-referenceframes visually represents the algebra that goes on in the backend - the logic and calculations - of the respective software that will be discussed.
 At present, one key problem is the report of the convention #mcite(("Dickerson1989Cambridge"), biblio) basing the definitions off of the HELIB software, a tool and its publication that have been lost to the annals of science.
 This is quite the problem because the way basisframes were defined had to follow the reasoning of the authors that designed HELIB.
 The point made in the previous paragraph (iii) lacks substance, because definitions were based on tradition and not on objective matters.
 For a reference system to be an objective way of quantification, it musn't be biased and yet the report dictates the orientation and location of an arbitrary orthonormal basis.
 It is stated that the x-axis needs to be pointed into the major groove, the y-axis towards the backbone and the z-axis is the cross product of this plane.

-For instance with Curves+, the basisframe is decided by the orientation of the glycosidic bond of the nucleotides.
+For instance with Curves+ (@fig-referenceframes A.), the basisframe is decided by the orientation of the glycosidic bond of the nucleotides.
 A normal vector $accent(v_z, arrow)$ is produced from $accent(j_1, arrow)$ #sub("(N1"+$arrow$+"C1')") $times accent(j_2, arrow) #sub("(N1"+$arrow$+"C2)")$ and defines the orientation of the subsequent rotations.
 The first operation describes assignment of point $p_p$, which is the location of the basisframe.
 The $accent(j_1, arrow)$ vector is rotated by the angle $tau_1$ (141.47°) around $accent(v_z, arrow)$ and stretched by a distance $d$ (4.702 Å).
 The second operation rotates a copy of the original $accent(j_1, arrow)$ vector by the angle $tau_2$ (-54.41°), assigned $accent(v_y, arrow)$.
 Both vectors are moved to $p_p$ and a cross product ($accent(v_y, arrow) times accent(v_z, arrow)$) defines $x'$.
 With local basisframes on both nucleobases of the basepair, a mid-frame is calculated and this mid-frame is used for operations to derive intra-bp and dyad-parameters.
 With two subsequent basepairs, both mid-frames define an inter-mid-frame that is used for operations to derive inter-bp parameters #mcite(("Lavery1988Curves", "Lavery2009Curves"), biblio).

-On the other hand, 3DNA #mcite(("Lu20033DNA"), biblio) takes on a very different approach.
+On the other hand, 3DNA #mcite(("Lu20033DNA"), biblio) takes on a very different approach (@fig-referenceframes B.).
 The nucleobases are first fitted to a flat plane before assigning the reference basisframes.
 The y-axis of the basisframes, on the respective nucleobases, are to be aligned on the middle of the six-memberded rings in both purines (C4-N1) and pyrimidines (N3-C6).
 The mid-frame is decided by taking half of the distance between either C1' of the ribose sugars and finding the shortest distance to the C6-C8 line, a line connecting the extremities of the basepair.
 The z-axis is just the normal of the plane in which the nucleobases lie in and the x-axis is the result of the cross product ($y times z$) #mcite(("Babcock19933DNA", "Olson20013DNA", "ElHassan1995Calc3DNA"), biblio).
 The mid-frame and inter-mid-frame, like with Curves+, are also utilised in 3DNA's protocols but the orientations are produced with different operations.
 #figure(
   image("./figures/refframe/reffframes-explained.svg", width: 100%),
   caption: [